Show and Hide Hidden Files in Ubuntu Linux

 File Manager in Ubuntu Linux allows you to hide and unhide files.
 When a file is hidden, it is hidden from the file manager’s normal view but is still in its folder.

 You won’t be able to see hidden files just by browsing the folder in File Manager.
-This is a great way to ensure that important files are kept out of plain sight.
+This is a great way to keep important files out of sight.

 If you want to see all hidden files in a folder, go to that folder and either click the view options button in the toolbar and pick Show hidden items or press the CTRL + H keyboard shortcut.